 Each year in the U.S., nearly 90,000 new cases of melanoma are diagnosed and nearly 10,000 people die as a result of the cancer.
-Dr. Ronald N. Shore is a leading authority in skin cancer prevention, detection and treatment, offering patients in Rockville and Silver Spring, Maryland, the most advanced treatment options for melanoma and other types of skin cancer.
+Dr. Ronald N. Shore is a leading authority in skin cancer prevention, detection and treatment, offering patients in Rockville, Maryland, the most advanced treatment options for melanoma and other types of skin cancer.
 Ronald N. Shore Dermatology features advanced technology to ensure each patient receives the appropriate care and treatment for optimal outcomes.

 Melanoma is the deadliest type of the common skin cancers.
 Although melanoma accounts for less than 5% of all skin cancer diagnoses, it causes most of the deaths related to skin cancer.
 As with other common types of skin cancer, such as basal cell carcinoma and squamous cell carcinoma, exposure to UV radiation from the sun or tanning beds, is considered the major cause for melanoma.